 Will you be heading to Kings Island?
 Are you wondering which rides merit your attention?
-It's subjective of course, but the rides listed here are, arguably, the best that the Ohio park offers.
-Known for its roller coasters, it's no surprise that they dominate the list.
+It's subjective of course, but the rides listed here are, arguably, the best that the Ohio amusement park offers.
+Known for its roller coasters, it's no surprise they dominate the list.

 You may have younger children who wouldn't meet the height requirements for the major coasters, in which case you'll probably want to head to Planet Snoopy.
 If it's a crazy hot day, Soak City water park offers cool relief and fun water slides.
 If thrill rides just aren't your thing, you might want to check out some of the tamer rides, shows, and other things to do at the park.
 (Although, what the heck are you doing at Kings Island if you don't love thrill rides?)
 Even if you do love thrill rides, the park offers non-coaster screamers, such as Drop Tower and Delirium.